-Contact Howie Johnson Barristers & Solicitors for family law issues related to property division
+Contact Johnson Miller Family Lawyers for family law issues related to property division

 To speak with an experienced Windsor family law lawyer about property division, including the sale of a matrimonial home, following a separation, call 519.973.1500, or contact us online.
 We have decades of experience helping our clients navigate separation and divorce while keeping their ultimate goals in mind.
 Many of our clients are referred to us by former and current clients, as well as by lawyers, accountants, and other professionals.